open2dgames/MegaOpenWorld2D/README.md

 - Organised project

 ### None time related and more for fun
 - Integrated AI in the workflow

+## TODO:

+--not started--
+- fix diagonal movement speed issue
+- fix layer gfx issue
+- add folders to organise the project

+--in progress--